Best Of19 min read

 Can I use multiple personal finance tools at the same time?

 Yes — and I'd actually recommend it for most high earners.
 A common practical stack: Personal Capital (free tier) for aggregated net worth tracking across all accounts, Wealthfront or Fidelity for actual investment management, and Quicken if you have complex tax situations or rental properties.
-These tools don't conflict with each other, and read-only aggregation via Personal Capital doesn't interfere with how your money is actually managed elsewhere.
+These tools don't conflict, and read-only aggregation via Personal Capital doesn't interfere with how your money is actually managed elsewhere.

 What's the minimum asset level where professional wealth management fees start making sense?